whatvn/dqueue/README.md

 }
 ```

-dqueue will delay message for 1*1 second, then push to message queue backend defined in configuration file, directive `queueType`.
-Then if subscriber fail to process message, eq: fail to store to database, fail to call or update an API, subscriber can then push back message into dqueue with `retryCount = currentRetryCount + 1`, message will be delay 1*2 second before published to queue backend, and so on
+dqueue will delay message for `1 * 1 = 1 second`, then push to message queue backend defined in configuration file, directive `queueType`.
+Then if subscriber fail to process message, eq: fail to store to database, fail to call or update an API, subscriber can then push back message into dqueue with `retryCount = currentRetryCount + 1`, message will be delay `1 * 2 = 2 seconds` before published to queue backend, and so on

 ```json
 {